Sichii/Chaos-Server/docs/articles/Scripting.md

 Configurable scripts are also empty scripts with all empty virtual implementations.
 The difference here is that these scripts are intended to have variables passed into them from json.
-Configurable scripts have an underlying mechanism that populates protected read/writeable variables automatically if it can find that variable within the source json the entity was created from.
+Configurable scripts have an underlying mechanism that populates variables automatically if it can find that variable within the source json the entity was created from.
 Configurable scripts read from the `scriptVars` property from whatever entity is the subject of that script.

 For example, here is a script that is used for consumable items that give back health or mana.
 [!code-csharp[](../../Chaos/Scripting/ItemScripts/VitalityConsumableScript.cs)]
 Note the `scriptVars` region.
 These properties don't appear to be set anywhere, but they are automatically populated by the script's base implementation from the item's json.

 Here is a json for an `apple` item, note the `scriptVars` property
 [!code-json[](../../Data/Templates/Items/apple.json)]

 Here the `scriptKeys` collection contains the `vitalityConsumable` script key, signaling that the `VitalityConsumableScript` should be attached to this entity.
 The `scriptVars` object here provides configuration for that script.
 If multiple configurable scripts are used, multiple configurations can be specified.

 > [!NOTE]
 > The key of a script is the name of the class without "Script" at the end.
 So `VitalityConsumableScript` would have the